tugot17/pmpp/chapter-2/README.md

 <details>

 **C**.
-Each blok has 1024 threads, we need to have 8 thread blocks to process 8000 th elements.
+Each block has 1024 threads, we need to have 8 thread blocks to process 8000 th elements.
 Meaning there will be `8 * 1024 = 8192` threads.

 </details>